 Most of the respondents had a basic understanding of https (secure) but knew less about http (non-secure).

-One of the concerns cited in the study was the number of new users coming online for the first time via mobile, where the screen decorations are reduced in size and number.
-This reduction of mobile web design makes it difficult for browsers using a narrow screen to accurately communicate the level of risk.
+One of the concerns cited in the study was the number of new users coming online for the first time via mobile, where the screen labels are reduced in size and number.
+This minimisation of mobile web design makes it harder for narrower screens to accurately communicate the level of risk.

 Is It Worth It?